Why is there gridlock at Dover again and will it always be like this?

 So is it a Brexit consequence?

-Not according to the current and previous prime ministers, commenting last July when families heading abroad on summer holidays encountered gridlock.
+Not according to Rishi Sunak, who commented last July, before he became prime minister, when families heading abroad on summer holidays encountered gridlock.

-Rishi Sunak told the French “to stop blaming Brexit and start getting the staff required to match demand”.
-Liz Truss, who was to become prime minister six weeks later, said: “We need action from France to build up capacity at the border to limit any further disruption for British tourists and to ensure this appalling situation is avoided in future.”
+Mr Sunak told the French “to stop blaming Brexit and start getting the staff required to match demand”.
+Liz Truss, who was to become prime minister six weeks later, said: “We need action from France to build up capacity at the border, to limit any further disruption for British tourists and to ensure this appalling situation is avoided in future.”

 Is the home secretary correct?

-She went on to say “there’s been on the whole, very good operations and processes at the border”.
-But for the first 19 weeks of that year international leisure journeys from the UK were illegal under draconian Covid travel restrictions in the UK and abroad in place until March 2022.
-There were relatively few holidays planned by ferry for Easter that year as school trips had virtually vanished as a result of Covid.
+She went on to say that “there’s been, on the whole, very good operations and processes at the border”.
+But for the first 19 weeks of that year, international leisure journeys from the UK were illegal under draconian Covid travel restrictions.
+Some restrictions remained in place until March 2022.
+There were relatively few holidays planned by ferry during Easter last year, as school trips had virtually vanished as a result of Covid.

-The first contact of peak demand was in July 2022, when – at the start of the main summer holiday a surge of outbound families combined with delays in French officials reaching their border posts in Dover, created gridlock.
+The first contact with peak demand was in July 2022, when – at the start of the main summer holiday – a surge of outbound families combined with delays in French officials reaching their border posts in Dover, creating gridlock.

-As we discovered over the first weekend of April, as well as last summer, it is impossible to process travellers at anything like the same rates as before Brexit.
+As we discovered then, and again this weekend, it is impossible to process travellers at anything like the same rate as before Brexit.

 A family of four in a car takes 90 seconds to pass through French immigration, according to Doug Bannister, chief executive of the Port of Dover.
 Previously, the encounter would last just a few seconds.